-4. Describe the eye area rather than just eye colour
+4. Describe the eye area rather than just eye color

-To avoid clichéd eye descriptions, instead of describing colour describe the eye area.
+To avoid clichéd eye descriptions, instead of describing color describe the eye area.
 For example, if there are bags underneath a character’s eyes this conveys tiredness and/or anxiety.
 Eyes that are swollen, puffy or ringed with red indicate recent emotional distress.
 Narrowed eyes indicate hostility or suspicion.
 Half-closed eyes indicate drowsiness.
 Mischievous eyes can indicate a fun-loving person.

 When you get down to it, there are countless ways to describe eyes that show emotion and psychological state in addition to appearance.
 Make your eye descriptions do more work for your story.